zecojls/tagee/README.md

 | Gaussian curvature   | meter         | Product of maximal and minimal curvatures               |
 | Shape Index          | dimensionless | Continuous form of the Gaussian landform classification |

 The users are referred to Florinsky (2016) for mathematical concepts of geomorphometry, a historical overview of the progress of digital terrain modelling, and the notion of the topographic surface and its limitations.
-A manuscript describing the calculation methods of TAGEE is planned.

 > Florinsky, Igor.
 Digital terrain analysis in soil science and geology.
 Academic Press, 2016.

+Please, cite the following paper when using TAGEE:

+> Safanelli, J.L.; Poppiel, R.R.; Ruiz, L.F.C.; Bonfatti, B.R.; Mello, F.A.O.; Rizzo, R.; Demattê, J.A.M.
+Terrain Analysis in Google Earth Engine: A Method Adapted for High-Performance Global-Scale Analysis.
+ISPRS Int.
+J. Geo-Inf.
+2020, 9, 400.
+DOI: [https://doi.org/10.3390/ijgi9060400](https://doi.org/10.3390/ijgi9060400)

 # Minimal reproducible example